WenshuaiJiangCorn/sl-experiment-wj/README.md

 documentation of specific 'Ataraxis' libraries if you need help with a particular system component or interface.
 ___

-## Features

-- Written for and extensively tested on the Linux operating system.
-- Abstracts working with all hardware components used to conduct experiments in the Sun Lab by exposing an easy-to-use state-machine API.
-- Contains built-in pipelines to pre-process and distribute the acquired data over lab servers and NAS storage drives.
-- Maximizes data throughput, integrity, and resilience to interruptions.
-- GPL 3 License.
-___

 ## Table of Contents

 - [Software Dependencies](#software-dependencies)